 Block 1: Issue of concern identified

 An issue of concern is a well-defined observation or collection of observations potentially impacting safety or security which may warrant further inspection, screening, evaluation, or regulatory action.
-Issues having greater significance and to a lessr extent involving current licensee performance should be prioritized.
+Issues having greater significance and to a lesser extent involving current licensee performance should be prioritized.

 For issues of concern with multiple examples, inspectors will screen each example separately.